CNURobotics/flexible_navigation/README.md

 Flexible Navigation
 ===================

-Flexible Navigation is a rework of the ROS Navigation stack into independent modules that interface with [FlexBE] compatible state implementations.
+Flexible Navigation is a rework of the ROS2 Navigation2 stack into independent modules that interface with [FlexBE App] and [FlexBE Behavior Engine] compatible state implementations.
 These allow a user to graphically chain together states in a state machine to essentially create their own navigation stack to suit any need.

 This allows for supervisory and sliding autonomy within navigation, and better control over contingencies and recovery behaviors.